top of page

 We have been in Israel during some terrorist attacks and didn’t even know it until we heard it on the news or someone told us.
 I’ll briefly share two incidents.

-On a recent tour trip to Israel with a group, we were at Pilate’s Palace talking about the trial location of Jesus.
+On a recent tour trip to Israel with a group, we visited Pilate’s Palace, discussing the location of Jesus' trial.
 During the teaching, we heard some sirens and so forth.
 Later, we learned there had been a terrorist attack inside Old City Jerusalem.
 After our teaching, we entered the Old City and would never have known anything had happened if we hadn’t been told.

-We have to understand that things happen in a moment in time and then go right back to normal.
+We must understand that things happen in a moment in time and then return to normal.
 This is normal for Israel.

 We’ll Avoid Any Hotspots

-If, by chance, there is an incident happening, we will just avoid it.
+If, by chance, an incident were to happen, we would avoid it.
 Our bus driver is an Arab Christian and has been driving tour buses for many years.
 He will not lead us into any danger.
 While in Jerusalem, the Israeli police are incredible and provide fantastic security.
 Also, tourists are not targeted.
 In fact, they are welcomed.
 The tension is between Muslims and Jews.

 Israel’s Iron Dome Defense System

-Israel has developed a sophisticated Iron Dome that shoots most rockets fired into Isreal.
-These rockets can’t reach very far anyway and are not that precise.
-The chances of us being hit by a rocket are a million to one.
-It’s not like there are rockets raining down from heaven everywhere in Israel.
+Israel has developed a sophisticated Iron Dome that shoots most rockets fired into Israel.
+The chances of us being hit by a missile are one in a million.
+It’s not like rockets are raining down from heaven everywhere in Israel.

 God’s Sovereignty